Last Updated on 14 August 2023 by Poorna & Brinda

-- Eat less and don’t overfill yourself while driving in hills.
+- Eat less and don’t overfill yourself while driving in the hills.
 Drink lot of water.

 - Carry a good medicine kit.
-Talk to your family doctor and take necessary medicines.
-If you have a medical condition, please get an advise from your doctor before starting the trip.
-If you are asthmatic or having any breathing issues, we suggest to carry a portable oxygen cylinder.
+Talk to your family doctor and take the necessary medicines.
+If you have a medical condition, please get advice from your doctor before starting the trip.
+If you are asthmatic or have any breathing issues, we suggest carrying a portable oxygen cylinder.

 - Avoid alcohol.
-Drink lot of water and be hydrated always.
+Drink a lot of water and be hydrated always.

 - Mountain weather is fickle.
 It may look sunny but cold.
 It may suddenly start snowing and temperatures may go down.
-Carry thick jackets, gloves, woollen cap with you wherever you are travelling.
+Carry thick jackets, gloves, and woollen caps with you wherever you are travelling.

-- Do not exert and run around in high altitude.
-Oxygen content in atmosphere is 30 – 40 percent lesser in these areas and will make you tired and sick.
+- Do not exert and run around in high altitudes.
+Oxygen content in the atmosphere is 30 – 40 per cent lesser in these areas and will make you tired and sick.
 Do not stay for more than 10 minutes in passes above 15000 ft.

 - Pack your long johns and woollens.
 If you have a sleeping bag, carry it.
 Mountain weather is fickle.

-- Dal/Rajma – Chawal , Maggi and omelette are staple food you get in dhabhas on the highways in Ladakh.
+- Dal/Rajma – Chawal , Maggi and omelette are staple food you get in dhabas on the highways in Ladakh.
 Don’t expect anything more!
 Always carry some eatables like biscuits in the car.